+A. Outreach Program

+Rating Expectations

-A. Outreach Program Rating Expectations □Meets A complete response must Describe an outreach program to develop community support for the proposed school that has been implemented during the application process; □Approaches Describe specific activities that have been implemented, include evidence of implementation; Include evidence that demonstrates the activities reached a broad audience that is representative of the community in which the proposed school will be located; and □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+☐Meets ☐Approaches A complete response must Describe an outreach program to develop community support for the proposed school that has been implemented during the application process; Describe specific activities that have been implemented, include evidence of implementation; Include evidence that demonstrates the activities reached a broad audience that is representative of the community in which the proposed school will be located;

+□Does Not Meet and Describe how this outreach has enabled the applicant team to understand the needs of the community in which the proposed school intends to locate.

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: